ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

   - produces the very occasional halo that is not in the final snapshot yet has halo.desc_start_gid=-1 (these should have been eliminated).
 A specific example is Millennium input tree #5, graph_ID = 122 , snap_ID = 47 , halo_gid = 945.

-  - produces many halos with baryon fractions exceeding the universal value, including one as large as 15.
+  - produces many halos with baryon fractions exceeding the universal value, including one as large as 15 -- review the baryon fraction calculation.